Specifice the tutorial workspace location below

 MIMIC-IV is a deidentified EHR dataset sourced from BIDMC Hospital.
 To gain access to MIMIC-IV, follow these steps

-- You will need to be a credentialed user.
-You can register in here to create a physionet account and become a credential user.
+- Register here to create a physionet account and become a credential user.

 - Complete the training listed here and submit the trainings here.